 Do you have to vent an electric fireplace?
 The simple answer is no; you do not have to vent an electric fireplace which means better air quality.
 Electric fireplaces are ventless and easy to install and use.
-This article will dive deep into this topic about your electric fireplace buying decision and the requirements for installing and operating one safely.
+This article will dive deep into the topic of your electric fireplace buying decision and the requirements for installing and operating one safely.
 With an electric fireplace, safety is not an issue.

 Why don’t you need to vent an electric fireplace?
 Venting for an electric fireplace is not required because an electric fireplace does not burn a fuel source.
-For instance, the fire consumes a fuel source, emitting smoke, and other chemicals with a wood-burning and gas burning fireplace.
+For instance, the fire consumes a fuel source, emitting smoke, and other chemicals with a wood-burning and gas-burning fireplace.
 With typical combustion fireplaces, it’s an absolute requirement that a chimney or flue vents those dangerous fumes out of your home as they are not safe to breathe and can be deadly.

-Electric fireplaces do not actually burn a fuel source.
+Electric fireplaces do not actually burn a fuel source

 On the other hand, an electric fireplace unit does not actually burn a fuel source.
 With an electric fireplace, the flame effect is completely simulated.
 Many electric fireplaces operate by reflecting some lights back onto a panel behind a log set that looks like fire.
 Other fireplaces will use water mist to create the fire effect, which is safe.
 Other fireplaces will even use videos of fires burning.
 There is no actual fire inside your electric fireplace in any of these cases.
 For that reason, there is nothing to vent.
 An electric fireplace is perfectly safe to use in your home, as no dangerous chemicals are emitted.